yadavanuj1996/algorithms-data-structures/algorithms/striver-sheet/a2z-sheet/16-dynamic-programming/4-dp-on-subsequences/2-partition-equal-subset-sum/README.md

 Intuition
-- A array can only be divided into two subsets (such that combinigly both contain all the the elements of the original array) of equal sum if the total sum of all elements in original array in even (Note: array contain integers only)
+- A array can only be divided into two subsets (such that combiningly both contain all the the elements of the original array) of equal sum if the total sum of all elements in original array in even (Note: array contain integers only)